tdwg/bdq/tg2/_build_review/templates/guide/bdqffdq/bdqffdq-header.md

 Each `Argument` has one and only one `Parameter`.
 Each `Argument` has one and only one `hasArgumentValue`.

-An `Implementation` looks like, but is not, an associative entity relating `Specifications`, `Mechanisms`, and `Assertions`.
+An `Implementation` looks like, but is not, an associative entity relating `Specifications`, `Mechanisms`, and `Responses`.

 Each `Specification` is used in zero-to-many `Implementations`.
 Each `Mechanism` implements one-to-many `Implementations`.
-Each `Assertion` is produced by one and only one `Implementation`.
+Each `Response` is produced by one and only one `Implementation`.
 Each `Implementation` uses one and only one `Specification`.
 Each `Implementation` is implemented by one and only one `Mechanism`.
-Each `Implementation` produces one-to-many `Assertions`.
+Each `Implementation` produces one-to-many `Responses`.

-It is important that the chain of relationships from an instance of an `Assertion` to a `Data Quality Need` (e.g., an instance of a `bdqffdq:Validation`) be a chain of one-to-one relationships.
-To identify what Test with what `Parameters` made an `Assertion`, it must be possible to follow the chain of relationships from an `Assertion` to a single `Implementation` to a single `Specification` (with zero-to-many `Parameters`) to a single method to a single `Data Quality Need` (e.g., a `Validation`, with one-to-many `Information Elements`).
-Multiplicity should only be possible following on through `Policy` to `Use Cases` (an `Assertion` may pertain to multiple `Use Cases`), or when going from a `Data Quality Need` to `Assertions`.
-It is expected that an instance of a `Validation` would produce many instances of `Validation Assertions`, each of those `Validation Assertions` must be able to be related to the sole `Validation` that produced it.
+It is important that the chain of relationships from an instance of a `Response` to a `Data Quality Need` (e.g., an instance of a `bdqffdq:Validation`) be a chain of one-to-one relationships.
+To identify what Test with what `Parameters` made a `Response`, it must be possible to follow the chain of relationships from a `Response` to a single `Implementation` to a single `Specification` (with zero-to-many `Parameters`) to a single method to a single `Data Quality Need` (e.g., a `Validation`, with one-to-many `Information Elements`).
+Multiplicity should only be possible following on through `Policy` to `Use Cases` (a `Response` may pertain to multiple `Use Cases`), or when going from a `Data Quality Need` to `Responses`.
+It is expected that an instance of a `Validation` would produce many instances of `Validation Responses`, each of those `Validation Responses` must be able to be related to the sole `Validation` that produced it.

 ## 4 Term index (non-normative)